2025 Hollow Water First Nation stabbings

-On September 4, 2025, mass stabbings at two locations in Hollow Water First Nation killed one person and injured eight others.
+On 4 September 2025, mass stabbings at two locations in Hollow Water First Nation killed one person and injured eight others.
 The perpetrator was also killed while attempting to flee the scene.

 Attack

+Shortly before the attack, at about 3:00 a.m., the perpetrator went to the house of 60-year-old Michael Raven, asking him for permission to borrow his quad, which Raven rejected.
+Raven went to sleep and at around 3:15 a.m., the perpetrator returned to Raven's house, broke inside and woke Raven before stabbing him several times and beating him with a bottle.
+Raven's girlfriend was also attacked and injured.

-On September 4, at 3:45 a.m., a First Nation security officer told the Royal Canadian Mounted Police (RCMP) about an attack in the community about half an hour earlier, saying the suspect fled and medical personnel were needed.
+At 3:45 a.m., a First Nation security officer told the Royal Canadian Mounted Police (RCMP) about the attack in the community about half an hour earlier, saying the suspect fled and medical personnel were needed.
 About an hour and a half later at 5:53 a.m., RCMP were called about a possible stabbing in the community, and officers from multiple detachments were sent there.
 Multiple victims suffering from stab wounds were discovered at the scene.
 Police were then alerted about a second scene, where more victims were found.

 At around 6:50 a.m., the perpetrator collided with a Mountie's vehicle while fleeing from the scene appearing to head to Winnipeg in a stolen vehicle, killing himself and critically injuring the driver.

+Aftermath

-The attack occurred on the third anniversary of the 2022 Saskatchewan stabbings which killed 12 people, including the perpetrator, and injured 17 others in the James Smith Cree Nation Indigenous reserve and in the village of Weldon, Saskatchewan, Canada.
+The attack occurred on the third anniversary of the 2022 Saskatchewan stabbings which killed 12 people, including the perpetrator, and injured 17 others in the James Smith Cree Nation Indigenous reserve and in the village of Weldon, Saskatchewan.
 The RCMP said they believe the date is just a coincidence.

-Aftermath

 Roads remained closed as the investigation continued.
 Three houses were cordoned off by police tape as forensic investigators continued their work.
 A school was also closed.

 Victims

 Two people, including the perpetrator, were killed and eight others were injured.
-The injured victims range in age between 18 and 60.
-By September 8, three victims remained hospitalized while four were discharged.
-The victim was identified as 18-year-old Marina Simard, the sister of the perpetrator.
+The injured victims ranged in age between 18 and 60.
+By 8 September, three victims remained hospitalized while four were discharged.
+The sole fatality was identified as 18-year-old Marina Simard, the sister of the perpetrator.
+The perpetrator's aunt Marcelina Bushie was also attacked and injured.
 Six of the victims were taken to hospital by ambulance, and two others were airlifted by Shock Trauma Air Rescue Service air ambulance.
 One victim had surgery and another remained in an operating room.
 A code orange alert, an alert when a hospital needs to prepare for a potential sudden influx of patients, was issued in the hospital.
-The son and daughter of Michael Raven, a man who was injured in the attack, told reporters someone broke into his house when he was asleep, woke him up and stabbed him several times before hitting him with a bottle.
-Raven's girlfriend and the perpetrator's aunt Marcelina Bushie was also attacked and injured.
-The perpetrator reportedly went to Raven's house at around 3:00 a.m. and asked to borrow his quad, which Raven rejected him.